How to Deal With Frozen Pipes

 Travel Without Any Worries

-The holiday season entails travelling to other places with your family and friends, and if you have an itinerary planned, you wouldn’t want to come home with a burst pipe and a wrecked area in your home.
+The holiday season entails travelling to other places with your family and friends, and if you have an itinerary planned, you wouldn’t want to come home with a burst pipe and a frozen area in your home.
 Make sure that this doesn’t happen as it can lead to expensive and serious damage.

 Before shutting off the main water valve completely, you can drain your pipes first, or you can leave the water on with the heater set to a high temperature to keep it warm.
 The temperature does not need to be too high, however, it can be set above 50 F to provide enough heat.
 If you have someone to watch your house for you, inform them to keep the heat on to prevent the pipes from freezing.